-Table 3.7 shows the number of males and females in different sectors on census night.
-Nationally, 72 per cent of boarding house residents were male.
-In the Australian Capital Territory, 53 per cent of boarding house residents were male, compared with 47 per cent who were female.
-Amongst people sleeping rough in the Australian Capital Territory, men outnumbered women 73 per cent to 27 per cent.
-There were slightly more women than men staying with other households (51 to 49 per cent) and women outnumbered men in SAAP 59 to 41 per cent.
+Table 3.7 shows the proportion of males and females in different sectors of the homeless population on census night.
+Nationally, 72 per cent of boarding house residents were male and in Western Australia the figure was 74 per cent.
+Amongst people in improvised dwellings or sleeping rough in Western Australia, men outnumbered women, 58 to 42 per cent.
+There were slightly more men than women staying with other households (51 to 49 per cent), but there were more women than men in SAAP (54 to 46 per cent).